Sleep Hacks + Top 5 Tips for Tired Moms

 This is such a tricky issue.
 I’m big on sticking to routines, but when kids are legitimately scared to sleep in their beds it can be SO difficult on an entire household, and all rules go out the window.
 I have tried quite a few ideas that I’ll share with you here, and I’ve sometimes tried a combination of most of these together.

 Speaking of windows, I have one son who is terrified of his bedroom window.
 The first thing we tried was talking through his fears and showing him that his window was locked and he was safe.
-Next we bought a night light, which seemed to work well for about a month.
 Then we let him sleep on the floor of his room for a while so he couldn’t see the window as easily, and sometimes we let him sleep in his little kid tent.

 My son often also likes to hold a flashlight, or keep one in bed with him nearby so he can shine it around the room and into dark corners if he’s scared.
 He will usually then go right back to sleep once he’s re-assured himself that the room is safe.
 I also have a good friend who puts water and lavender oil in a spray bottle and sprays this mystical “monster spray” around the room to banish monsters at bedtime.
 These ideas often work for a short-term fix, and soothe kids long enough to get them to sleep without more assistance.